 TransUnion Completes Acquisition of Verisk Financial Services

-A comprehensive overview of the cards, payments and consumer banking market in Indonesia, with clearsighted commentary backed by historic and forecast data.
+This report from Argus Advisory Services gives a comprehensive overview of the consumer banking, cards and payments market in Indonesia, with clearsighted commentary backed by historic and forecast data.

 TABLE OF CONTENTS